 The word “come to” (erchomai) cannot mean that material moves toward form in a literal sense, nor that it changes into form in an ontological sense.
 For material and form are not the poles that define the continuous magnitude between the opposites involved in change—those poles are form and its privation (steresis) (Phys.
 I.7 190b30–191a2).
 For the same reason, it cannot mean that potency moves toward activity, or is converted into activity.
 Instead, the word erchomai indicates that material is active in its relationship with form, that it tends to generate a form.
 Genesis shows this tendency more clearly than any other phenomenon: a thing’s progression from the absence of form F into the organized form F exhibits the tendency, that is, the potency, and potency is, thus, apparent in the way that coming-to-be is for its telos.

-(b) This claim responds to the worry that activity is indeterminate by arguing that activity is itself something distinct, i.e., that it has a form.
+(b) This claim responds to the worry that activity is indeterminate by arguing that activity is itself something distinct, that it has a form.
 To argue that when the material is active it is in the form just means that it has come to have a certain active shape.
 What is the basis for this claim?
 The preceding argument from genesis suggests one, namely, that what comes to be is something definite.
 This is a reasonably intuitive claim: we say genesis has occurred when something definite has arisen, that is, something with a distinct form, but if nothing definite has arisen, we do not say that genesis has occurred.

 The tendency of potency and material to set to work when conditions are right implies that when they are at work they have come to have a definite structure or form.
 Through this identification of material and form with potency and activity, Aristotle does not just gain a way to indicate the active, source-like aspect of material and form.
 He also makes it quite clear that activity is structured.